-Northwest Folklife creates opportunities for all to celebrate, share, and participate in the evolving cultural traditions of the Pacific Northwest: community-powered, thanks to donors, sponsors and volunteers.
-Essential to Folklife is self-expression: communities bring their traditions, artists showcase their talents and audiences of all ages share in the magic.
+Essential to Folklife is self-expression: communities bring their traditions, artists showcase their talents and audiences of all ages share and participate in the magic.
+Northwest Folklife creates opportunities for all to celebrate, share, and participate in the evolving cultural traditions of the Pacific Northwest: community-powered, thanks to performers, participants, patrons, sponsors and volunteers.
+Learn more about how Northwest Folklife is community-powered.

 Northwest Folklife presents ‘living traditions:’ arts and culture as a way of life.
-From daily creativity to family traditions and community customs, folklife is a part of each our daily lives.
-Echoing the US Library of Congress’ definition: “’folklife’ is the everyday and intimate creativity that all of us share and pass on to the next generation.”
-These Northwest Folklife programs afford access for all to participate together with no financial barrier, creating the most inclusive, wide-reaching arts experiences for people of all ages and cultural backgrounds in the region:
+Daily creativity, family traditions, community customs: folklife is a part of our daily lives.
+The US Library of Congress says: “’folklife’ is the everyday and intimate creativity that all of us share and pass on to the next generation.”
+Learn more about folklife.

 Northwest Folklife Festival